 The NWEA Measures of Academic Progress (MAP) is a measure that can be used to track students' progress in reading and mathematics.
 MAP is administered to all students in Grades K-8 three times a year: fall, winter and spring.

 - MAP is a computer adaptive test.
 It is administered on a computer so that the computer can adapt the questions to each child.
 The program instantly analyzes the student's response to each test question and, based on how well the student has answered all previous questions, selects a question of appropriate difficulty to display next.
 This prevents students from taking time to try a lot of questions that are extremely difficult or extremely easy for them.

-- Its scores are designed so that your child's progress can be monitored.
-Your child's teacher(s) will monitor his/her progress over the year.
-Your child's progress can also be monitored from one grade level to the next.
+- MAP scores are designed so that your student’s progress can be monitored over the course of the year and as your student progresses from one grade to the next.
 This is not possible with other assessments, such as the state tests.

-- It provides accurate scores with relatively little test administration time.
-The tests are not timed, but typically they take about an hour to administer.
+- MAP provides accurate scores with relatively little test administration time.
+The tests are not timed—for typical students, they take about an hour to administer and complete.